Mexican Wolf Reintroduction Project Monthly Update

 Mangas Pack (collared M1296)

-In July, the Prieto Pack was located within their traditional territory in the north-central portion of the GNF.
-The IFT continues to document denning behavior in this pack during the month.
+Throughout March, the Prieto Pack was located within their traditional territory in the north-central portion of the GNF.
+The collar on AF1251 failed during the month of March.

-During July, there were 2 livestock depredation reports involving wolves and 2 nuisance reports.
+During March there were 10 livestock depredation reports involving wolves and one nuisance report involving a dog and a wolf resulting in injury to the dog.

 COMMUNICATION AND COORDINATION

-The USFWS is offering a reward of up to $10,000; the AGFD operation game thief is offering a reward of up to $1,000.
+The USFWS is offering a reward of up to $10,000; the AGFD operation game thief is offering a reward of up to $1,000; and the NMDGF is offering a reward of up to $1,000 for information leading to the conviction of the individual(s) responsible for the shooting deaths of Mexican wolves.
 A variety of non-governmental organizations and private individuals have pledged an additional $46,000 for a total reward amount of up to $58,000, depending on the information provided.

 Individuals with information they believe may be helpful are urged to call one of the following agencies: USFWS special agents in Mesa, Arizona, at (480) 967-7900, in Alpine, Arizona, at (928) 339-4232, or in Albuquerque, New Mexico, at (505) 346-7828; the WMAT at (928) 338-1023 or (928) 338-4385; AGFD operation game thief at (800) 352-0700; or NMDGF operation game thief at (800) 432-4263.
 Killing a Mexican wolf is a violation of the Federal Endangered Species Act and can result in criminal penalties of up to $50,000, and/or not more than one year in jail, and/or a civil penalty of up to $25,000.